Ericsson to buy Microsoft IPTV business

 Internet protocol television (IPTV) uses the same technology that powers the Internet to transmit multimedia content over telecom and cable networks.
 Ericsson wants to cater to phone companies that are competing with cable, satellite and web-based media providers.

-The Mediaroom platform is the TV technology used by television service providers such as AT&T, Deutsche Telekom, Telefonica and Swisscom, Ericsson said.
+The Mediaroom platform is the TV technology used by television service providers such as AT&T (T.N), Deutsche Telekom (DTEGn.DE), Telefonica (TEF.MC) and Swisscom SCMN.VX, Ericsson said.

 "This makes a nice strategic fit, but it is hard to estimate the impact on key figures since they are providing no financial information," Alandsbanken analyst Lars Soderfjall said.